 Preview of Your Page

 A free version of Yoast can show you only a Google preview of your post.
-A premium one can show you additionally Facebook and Twitter previews.
+A premium one can show you additionally previews of two extremely popular social media platforms – Facebook and Twitter.

 This is quite interesting feature, but not necessary in your everyday life.

-This feature works the same way in both free and paid versions of Yoast SEO.
+This feature works the same way in both non-paid and a premium version of the tool.

 Works Great With Gutenberg And Classic Editor